-- 1. Unless church personnel have a parent's or legal guardian's knowledge and consent in the form of a written permission slip, they are never to drive minors, unless there is a medical emergency or the child is theirs. - 2.
+- 1. Unless Church Personnel have a parent's or legal guardian's knowledge and consent in the form of a written permission slip, they are never to drive minors, unless there is a medical emergency or the child is theirs. - 2.
 Programs for minors shall not be conducted by only one adult without additional adult presence. - 3.
-Church personnel shall report uncontrollable or unusual behavior of minors to parents as soon as possible. - 4.
-Facilities shall be monitored during church services and all activities involving children and/or vulnerable individuals. - 5.
+Church Personnel shall report uncontrollable or unusual behavior of minors to parents as soon as possible. - 4.
+Facilities shall be monitored during church services and all school and other activities. - 5.
 Parents shall be encouraged to be part of all services and programs in which their children are involved. - 6.
 Parental permission shall be obtained, including a signed medical treatment authorization form, before taking minors on trips.
 All due precautions for the safety and well-being of the children must be taken on such trips. - 7.
 Written parental approval must be obtained before permitting any minor to participate in athletic or other activities that involve potential risk.

-Section 3: DO'S
+DO'S